 The base of the falls is chock-full of picnickers, swimmers, and shutterbugs, while hikers should be comforted that the crowds dwindle (or at least are more widely spaced) after you ascend the handsome stonework stairs.
 Ahead is what seems to be an endless supply of stunning waterscapes.

-The park’s namesake falls, Buttermilk Falls, tumbles down striated gorge rock in two distinct drops.
+The park’s namesake falls, Buttermilk Falls, tumbles down the striated gorge rock in two distinct drops.
 The first, nearly 90 feet in height, lies beside the trail that ascends quickly away from the swimming area.
-The second is visible just above the first from a handsomely built stone-lookout.
-Most of the Gorge Trail and some of the Lake Trail feature beautiful stone walls and staircases that accentuate the scenery as you delve deeper in the gorge.
+The second is visible just above the first from a handsomely built stone lookout.
+Most of the Gorge Trail and some of the Lake Trail feature beautiful stone walls and staircases that accentuate the scenery as you delve deeper into the gorge.

 As the waterfalls receded further upstream, the remaining plunge pools were scoured by tiny pebble-laden whirlpools that essentially drilled the pothole ever deeper, creating an almost magical scene throughout the gorge.
 The process has repeated over and over since the glaciers retreated northward ten thousand years ago.
 In a way, progressing up the gorge is like walking back in time; the upper gorge resembles the lower gorge as it began to form.

 Many visitors to the park do not realize that the trail system extends beyond the gorge and rim trails.
 Across West King Road, at the end of the Gorge Trail, is the Bear Trail which connects to the upper section of the park and includes 1.5 miles (one way) of hiking trails, picnic areas as well as Lake Treman.